-Madnib, July 2.- The governor gencral of Porto Rico cables that it will be difficult to save the cargo of the Spanish steamer Antonio Lopez, which was run ashore at Salinas, near the entrance of the harbor of San Juan de Porto Rico, to escape the United States auxiliary cruisers St. Paul and St. Louis, which prevented her from landing a cargo of provisions and war material.
-He explains his inability to false impression which is said to presave the steamer's cargo by the fact, as alleged, that an American cruiser is continually firing upon the stranded
+MADRID, July 2 .- The governor general of Porto Rico cables that it will be difficult to save the cargo of the Spanish steamer Antonio Lopez, which was run ashore at Salinas, near the entrance of the harbor of San Juan de Porto Rico, to escape the United States auxiliary cruisers St. Paul and St. Louis, which prevented her from landing a cargo of provisions and war material.
+He explains his inability to save the steamer's cargo by the fact. as alleged, that an American cruiser is continually firing upon the stranded